estrelajs/estrela/docs/docs/get-started.md

 # Get Started

-Estrela has its own babel plugin to process JSX/TSX files which is required to make all the functionality work.
+Ready to get started with Estrela? 🚀 We've got you covered!
+To make the most out of the examples in this documentation, you'll need to use our special Babel plugin for processing JSX/TSX files.
+Don't worry; it's super easy!

-The easiest way to setup a new Estrela environment is by running `degit` to create a new project based on the default Estrela template.
+First things first, let's set up your Estrela environment.
+Just run the `degit` command to create a new project based on our default template:

 ```bash
 $ npx degit estrelajs/template my-project-name
 ```

-It will bootstrap a typescript project using `vite` as the package bundler with `vite-plugin-estrela` already installed and configured.
+This command sets up a fresh TypeScript project with `vite` as the package bundler and the `vite-plugin-estrela` plugin all ready to go. ✨

-To start the `vite` server, you need to install its dependencies and run `dev` script.
+Now, to start the `vite` server and see your app in action, follow these simple steps:

 ```bash
 $ cd my-project-name